AndreMaz/transformer-pointer-critic/Arch_Rationale.md

     ],
 ```

-Assuming that at first decoding step the Pointer-Network "pointed" at Node 1, located at (1,1), the decoder's input for the next decoding step would be updated to:
+Assuming that at the first decoding step the Pointer-Network "pointed" at Node 1, located at (1,1), the decoder's input for the next decoding step would be updated to:

 ```bash
 array([